afomins/opengl-demo/README.md

 # Intro
 This is non-interactive Win32 OpenGL demo written in `C++`.
-It was coursework for CG class at university back at 2003.
+It was a coursework for **CG class** at university back at 2003.
 It has absolutely no value and I'm keeping it here only for sentimental reasons.

 # Downloads
 *"OpenGL-demo"* `v0.1.0` binaries: